Convex co-compact actions of relatively hyperbolic groups: Invariant and isolated sets of simplices are periodic

 \section{Invariant and isolated sets of simplices are periodic}

-In this section we show that any isolated and invariant family of properly embedded simplices satisfies properties (1) and (2) of Theorem~\ref{thm:properties_of_ncc}.
+In this section we show that any isolated and invariant family of properly embedded simplices of dimension at least two satisfies properties (1) and (2) of Theorem~\ref{thm:properties_of_ncc}.

-\begin{proposition} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple and $\Sc$ is an isolated and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$.
+\begin{proposition} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple and $\Sc$ is an isolated and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two.
 Then: \begin{enumerate} \item $\Sc$ is a locally finite collection, that is for any compact set $K \subset \Omega$ the set

 is finite. \item $\LG$ has finitely many orbits in $\Sc$. \item If $S \in \Sc$, then $\Stab_{\Lambda}(S)$ acts co-compactly on $S$ and contains a finite index subgroup isomorphic to $\Zb^k$ where $k = \dim S$. \end{enumerate} \end{proposition}